Eknath Easwaran's Life

 Easwaran was born and brought up in a village in Kerala state, South India, in a large extended family that lived simply but comfortably.
 His family came from a branch of society that is a matriarchy, in which women have had legal rights for centuries.

 “I was born into the arms of my spiritual teacher, my mother’s mother,” Easwaran said.
-He grew up under the close guidance of his Granny, and learned from her the universal truths that form the foundation of India’s spiritual heritage.
+He grew up under the close guidance of his grandmother, and learned from her the universal truths that form the foundation of India’s spiritual heritage.
 At night she would tell him stories from the great Indian epics of the battle between good and evil.
 His mother was inseparable from his grandmother, and Easwaran often referred to her as Granny’s teaching assistant.

-Easwaran's Granny
+Easwaran's Grandmother

 Easwaran loved his grandmother as his favorite playmate, and was deeply impressed by her wisdom and fearlessness, but he didn’t recognize her spiritual stature until much later.
 In high school, he studied the English language and fell in love with its literature, playing teams sports with his cousins in his free time, swimming in the river in the summer.

-Granny had the extraordinary foresight of a quietly extraordinary teacher.
+Easwaran's grandmother had the extraordinary foresight of a quietly extraordinary teacher.
 She was unlettered, yet insisted that Easwaran learn English and Sanskrit as soon as possible.
 She was a devout Hindu who never travelled, yet she sent Easwaran off to a Catholic college.
 And when he fell in love with the whole worldview of the West, and lost sight of his own heritage, she never doubted him and where his path would lead.

 1934–1959